 England was put under national lockdown on Monday 4 January 2021, with schools, colleges and universities moving learning online until at least mid-February

-On 1 November, Boris Johnson announced a second national lockdown across England to try to stop the spread of Covid-19.
+On 4 January, Boris Johnson announced a third national lockdown across England to try to stop the spread of Covid-19.